 The Parishioners were deeply honored and blessed with the historic visit of His All Holiness Dimitrios, Ecumenical Patriarch of Constantinople, and the Holy Synod on July 17, 1990.
 Evening Services were conducted and a reception and dinner was hosted by the Community.

 Fr.
 Luke Melackrinos was assigned in 2003 to the Cathedral of St. Paul and elevated to proistamenos (pastor) in 2006.
 Fr.
 John Vlahos was assigned as assistant from 2006-2008.
 Fr.
 Andreas Vithoulkas served as assistant from 2008-2011.
-Currently, Deacon Panagiotis Zougras serves as assistant beginning his service in December 2011.
+Fr.
+Panagiotis Zougras served as assistant from December 2011 though 2014.